This post may contain affiliate links. Please read our disclosure policy.

-Growing up, Hawaiian Punch made a regular appearance at our house.
+Growing up, this Hawaiian Punch recipe made a regular appearance at our house.
 It was tasty, sweet, and who doesn’t love a bright red fruit punch?!

 Today I’m showing you how to make your own Hawaiian Punch at home.
 It’s as simple as stirring up a bunch of fruit juices, adding a little sugar, and letting it chill in the fridge.

-This punch is so good, my kids would rather have the homemade stuff vs. the store-bought bottles now. #momwin
+This punch is so good, my kids would rather have the homemade stuff verses the store-bought bottles now.
+It’s great for birthday parties, holidays, or just when you want to really impress your kids.

 - Start by getting a 2.5-quart pitcher.
 It can be glass, plastic, ceramic, whatever you have on hand.